Happy Friday, E-Learning Heroes!

 - Przemysław Hubisz shared a well-designed memory game interaction.
 He later shared a Space Invaders-themed game.
 Both are outstanding examples!
 Be sure to download Przemyslaw's source files (game 1 and game 2) to learn more about his game templates.
 Thanks, Przemyslaw!

-- Montse Anderson shared a game show themed activity featuring animated character intros and a progress meter for learner scores.
+- Montse shared a game show-themed activity featuring animated character intros and a progress meter for learner scores.
 She then followed up with a brain teaser game.
 Nicely done, Montse!

 - Nancy Woinoski challenged learners to help catch a bicycle thief in this detective-themed game.
 Nancy always creates amazing work!